frankelavsky/academic_homepage/_posts/2024-11-01-belonging.md

 ## Surviving does things to your sense of worth
 And not only do I have impostor syndrome, feel alienated, and like a poor fit, but I have survivor's guilt too.
 This *also* keeps me from feeling like I belong.

 I have always doubted whether I am worthy of taking up space and resources from this world.
 I've always felt a sense of deep shame for continuing to live, waking up every day with indecision about why I am still moving forward.
-And the fact that I am at a great school, in a great program, with a great advisor that encourages me to pursue my dreams is predicated on the fact that I believe that I stole a seat from someone else who deserved it more.
+And the fact that I am at a great school, in a great program, with a great advisor all encourage me to pursue my dreams.
+But this is haunted by the fact that I believe that I stole a seat from someone else who deserved it *more*.
 Someone else should have been able to pursue their dreams too.
 Why did it have to be me?

 Surviving a rough childhood, surviving a terrible disease, surviving the dramatic closing of my undergrad institution, surviving various jobs, and then surviving in a PhD all make me feel as though I've been given too much.
-Where I'm at is a place that belongs either to someone who doesn't need to work so hard to survive or someone who was like me, and needs an opportunity to finally survive.
+Where I'm at is a place that belongs either to someone who doesn't need to work so hard to survive or someone who was like me, and needs an opportunity to finally get a break in life.

 Why do I get to have a beautiful home, loving wife, perfect dog and cat, friends who love me, and the chance to do work that excites me?
 Why do I get quiet mornings when I can make a little espresso for the person I love, cortado for myself, and a chance to even write this journal?
 Why do I get to have these things?

+And as an existentialist (and absurdist), the real answer to those questions is that we *construct* the "why" of life.
+"Why?" is a question that we craft a posteriori.
+"Why?" is the essence of life, and "existence precedes essence" as the philosophers say.
+So perhaps constructivism and absurdism can help us answer all of these impossible questions.

 ## Whether I belong or not, I'm responsible now